ocampogeric/mapBoxList/README.md

 });
 ```
 #Json Settings
-Here you can set the location node where markers take it. location node is required to show markers and list items
+Here you can set the location node where markers take it. location node is required to show markers and list items:
   - `locationNode:`
   - `markerContent` By default only show location like a text.
   - `ItemContent` By default only show a  `li` with a location like a text and blue background.

 For example:
 ```javascript